Phant0Meow/FemWA-FlowEngine4Minds/README.md

 # FlowEngineforMinds

-We’ve created a brand‑new way to orchestrate multi‑agent workflows.
+**A new way to orchestrate multi-agent workflows.**

-It’s a language for scripting multi‑agent plays.
-The backend compiler is open‑source and easy to port.
-If you want to run the workflows you design inside any system you’ve built yourself, it’s incredibly convenient.

-The syntax natively supports branching, sequential execution, while loops, for loops, parallel execution (par), and if‑conditionals.
+This is a scripting language for orchestrating multi-agent scenarios.

+## Easy to Get Started
-The syntax is simple.
-You can write a simplified version of “Stanford Town” in very few lines of code – set up 6 AI agents, 3 locations, and let them interact freely.
+- The syntax is simple.
+You can write a mini Stanford town simulation with 6 AIs, 3 locations, and let them interact freely using just a short script.

-You might ask: “Simple or not, I still have to learn it, and I just don’t want to.”
-That’s fine – we also have a frontend (coming soon) that lets you generate the workflow you want with zero code.
-Then you can copy the script, take it away, and run it on your own backend software.
+- You might say, "Simple still means learning — I just don't want to learn."
+- No worries, you don't have to.
+- We also provide a frontend (femwa.net) where you can generate your desired workflow with zero code.
+- Then you can copy the script and run it in your own project.

+## Flexible and Dynamic
-Right now everyone designs processes inside Agent Harnesses to constrain LLM behaviour, but a Harness is rigid, while FEM is alive.
-After you write a Harness, if you want to change the process, you often need to change a lot of code.
-With FEM, to change the process, you only need one click.
-You can also create all kinds of different processes.
+- Right now, everyone designs workflows inside an Agent Harness to constrain LLM behavior, but a Harness is rigid — FEM is alive.
+- When you want to change the flow in a Harness, you often need to rewrite a lot of code.
+With FEM, you can change the flow with one click.
+You can also create many different workflows.

-The backend supports concurrency through asyncio, thread pools, and process pools – it handles multi‑threaded concurrency smoothly.
+- To modify a workflow, you simply edit the FEM script.
+The FEM compiler takes care of everything else for you~

+## Open-Source Backend
+- The backend compiler is open source, making migration easy.
+Running the workflow you designed on any system of your own is very convenient.
+- If you want to embed the backend compiler into your own system, we've left easy-to-use interfaces.
+You only need to plug in your own memory module, context module, and LLM module, and FEM will run seamlessly inside your system.
+- Permissive open-source license.
+You can modify it freely, use it freely, even for commercial purposes.
+Just mention that you used code from the femWA project.

+## Easy to Share
+- You can package and distribute your own FEM scripts, or use scripts shared by others.

+## For Developers
-The Scope concept lets you isolate contextual perspectives with a single line of code.
-In every previous workflow orchestration tool, isolating each agent’s context required writing a lot of code.
+- Original **Scope** concept: isolate context perspectives with a single line of code.
+In all previous workflow orchestration tools, you'd need to write a lot of code to isolate each agent's context.
 Here, it only takes one line.

-You can seamlessly embed human interaction and Python modules.
-Your workflows don’t have to contain only AI agents.
+- Seamlessly embed human interaction and Python modules.
+Your workflow doesn't have to contain only AI agents.

-If you want to embed the backend compiler into your own system, we’ve left very convenient interfaces.
-Just plug in your own memory module, context module, and LLM module, and FEM will run seamlessly inside your system.

-When you want to modify a workflow, you just edit the FEM script.
-Leave everything else to the FEM compiler 💪

-You can also package and distribute the FEM scripts you create, or take scripts shared by others and use them directly.

-[Quick Start!]
+- Original **@actor** type: defines intelligent agents as a new data type, making it easy to reference an actor's attributes.
+- f-string support in prompts.
+Variables are supported everywhere.
+- The FEM language design is inspired by YAML, Python, and Mermaid syntax — not a random mix, but a deliberate design.
+- Native syntax support for branching, sequential execution, while loops, for loops, par (parallel) execution, and if conditions.
+- The backend supports Asyncio, thread pools, and process pools for concurrent execution, handling multi-line concurrency well.

+## Try It, Report Issues, Contribute!
+- Issues welcome!
+If you find a bug, let me know — I'll fix it~
+- Pull Requests welcome!
+- You can also submit your own .fems scripts!
+That's a contribution too.
+  (I just tossed my personal debug-tool.fems into the folder as an example haha.
+I threw it together in 20 minutes, but it's surprisingly amazing at finding complex hidden bugs.
+Once, the web version of Claude Sonnet couldn't fix a bug after three tries, but this debug tool, with MiMo in no-thinking mode, solved it… I was stunned.
+You can try it too — but I'd recommend only using it for tricky, hidden bugs, otherwise I'll worry about your token usage.)

+## [ Quick Start! ]
 Is this process brain-dead simple enough?

 1. Download the project, run the backend: `python mainCompiler.py --server`
 2. Enter the port, for example `8000`.
 3. Open the page: https://femwa.net